 Simulation Facility for Landfill Emission Experiments (SIMFLEX) is a pioneering controlled-release test site located at a closed landfill in southern Ontario.
-With support from Environmental Research & Education Foundation, FluxLab designed and operates the first large-scale controlled release study mimicking landfill emissions.
+With support from Environmental Research & Education Foundation (EREF), and Natural Sciences and Engineering Research Council of Canada (NSERC), FluxLab designed and operates the first large-scale controlled release study mimicking landfill emissions.
 The facility rigorously tests and validates commercial (and developing) emissions measurement technologies, with quantitative and/or qualitative abilities, in real-world scenarios.

 Overview